pdxjohnny/an-interpretation-of-texts/README.md

 >
 > 🕊️✌️☮️ A message of Peace and Unity 🌏🌍🌎
 >
 > This is a call for you to transparently please think on and write your own values and strategic plans and principles.
+“For years, religion did nothing but divide” let’s use it to unite.
 >
-> “For years, religion did nothing but divide” let’s use it to unite.
->
-> When you ask ypur AI.
-Is XYZ chadig?
-It uses your spec to say [chadig or nahdig](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0001_coach_alice/0004_traveler_of_the_edge.md).
+> When you ask your AI.
+Is XYZ chadig? (question or affermative form of yadig) It uses your spec to say [chadig or nahdig](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0001_coach_alice/0004_traveler_of_the_edge.md).
 >
 > END NON-RIDDLE